haxurus/BDPlugins/AutomaticStatusCheduler/README.md

-# Haxurus Automatic Status Scheduler
+# Automatic Status Scheduler

 A BetterDiscord plugin that lets you schedule Discord presence and custom status changes directly from Discord's native custom status editor.

-Instead of recreating Discord's emoji picker or maintaining a separate status editor, the plugin captures the status you already prepared in Discord — including Unicode emoji, custom server emoji, animated emoji, and text — and turns it into a recurring schedule.
+Instead of recreating Discord's emoji picker or maintaining a separate status editor, the plugin captures the status you already prepared in Discord - including Unicode emoji, custom server emoji, animated emoji, and text - and turns it into a recurring schedule.

 ## Features